jimmckeeth/webcompiler/readme.md

 ### Build Command

+This is all automated with `[build.ps1](https://github.com/delphiorg/webcompiler/blob/main/build.ps1)` or `[build.sh](https://github.com/delphiorg/webcompiler/blob/main/build.sh)`, and there is a workflow setup to build and deploy this to GitHub Pages too (using `build.sh`).

+#### Manual Process

+Before you can rebuild, you need to download FPC and Pas2js into their respective folders.
+They are setup as git submodules, which simplified this.
+There are 3 ways to do this:

+* To clone this repo and and the submodules at the same time use `git clone --recursive`
+* If you've already cloned this repo then to download just the submodules run `git submodule update --init`
+* If you want to update the submodules to the latest version `git submodule update --remote`

+You need to download the Pas2js compiler for your platform into the bin folder.

+You also need to

+Once you have the prerequisites

 Run from the project root:
 ```powershell
 bin/pas2js.exe -Tbrowser -Jc -O2 "-Fucompiler/utils/pas2js" "-Fucompiler/packages/compat" "-Fucompiler/packages/fcl-json/src" "-Fucompiler/packages/fcl-passrc/src" "-Fucompiler/packages/pastojs/src" "-Fucompiler/packages/fcl-js/src" "-Fupackages/*" demo/webcompiler/webcompiler.lpr